 My First Sales Attempt Was A Complete Non Event

 Then I ran home and sat expectantly by the telephone.
-Of course, the telephone never did ring.
+Of course, the phone never did ring.
 I'd unwittingly chosen a career path full of hard knocks.
 I went from job to job, from promise to promise.
-Constantly looking for treasure at the end of the rainbow like Paulo Coelho's Alchemist.
+I was continually looking for treasure at the end of the rainbow like Paulo Coelho's Alchemist.
 If only the PC had been widely available in 1982!

-In the freezing cold, trudging through the falling snow, knocking the doors and making my spiel, going back to his Mini for a warm up every twenty doors or so.
+In the cold, I was trudging through the falling snow, knocking the doors and making my spiel, going back to his Mini for a warm-up every twenty doors or so.
 I'd pull about three leads a night, sometimes more, and that was plenty enough for Ronnie to do his thing.
 We worked every day of the week, Saturday mornings, Sunday evenings, every chance we got we'd be out there hitting the pavement.